Get a free, no obligation personal loan quote with rates as low as 9.99%

 If you’re not a co-borrower on the credit card and the primary cardholder dies, what happens to the outstanding credit card debt?
 Does it just disappear?

-No, the debt will be covered by the cardholder’s estate.
-That is if the estate is adequate enough to deal with the entire credit card debt.
 When a credit cardholder dies, all the assets in their name become part of their estate, which includes their entire net worth.
 Any debts still outstanding – including credit card debt – will be repaid using the assets from the estate.

 Are You Responsible For Joint Credit Card Debt After Death In Canada?

-If you signed your name on the credit card contract as a co-signer or co-borrower along with the deceased, then you are legally responsible for paying the credit card debt left behind if the other individual dies.
+If you signed your name on the credit card contract as a co-signer or co-borrower along with the deceased, then you are legally responsible for paying the credit card debt left behind if the other cardholder dies.

-The joint credit card is the responsibility of both individuals on the contract.
+The joint credit card is the responsibility of both named individuals on the contract.
 If one of the co-borrowers passes away, the other person left behind will be liable for continuing to make debt payments.

 What If You Can’t Pay Off A Joint Credit Card Debt?